cryptovillage/badge2016/README.md

 ## Flashing Instructions

+There's no need for an extra flashing device, it has a bootloader so it can be programmed directly via usb.
+The only thing needed is the "dfu-programmer" software, more info: https://dfu-programmer.github.io/.

     lsusb

 Find the Atmega device in the list.
 If it's already been flashed, it will show up as "dc24:1337".
 To get it into a mode to reflash it, follow the directions in the "Reflashing" section.

     sudo chown 666 /dev/bus/usb/02/020